Appendix C — Python tutorial

 2.5

-The standard library#
+The Python standard library#

 The Python standard library refers to the hundreds of Python modules that come bundled with every Python installation.
 Here are some of the most commonly used modules from the standard library: